 Alderfer’s ERG theory of motivation builds on Maslow’s Hierarchy of Needs and states that humans have three core types of need: Existence, Relatedness and Growth.
 These needs may be of different levels of priority for different individuals, and their relative importance for an individual may vary over time.Summary by The World of Work Project

-The ERG theory of motivation
+Alderfer’s ERG theory of motivation

 Clayton Alderfer developed Maslow’s Hierarchy of Needs into a three factor model of motivation know as the ERG model.
 In this model the letter E, R, & G each stand for a different human need: existence, relatedness and growth.
 The ERG model is a content theory of motivation.

 Alderfer’s model says that all humans are motivated by these three needs.
 The most concrete and motivating of Alderfer’s three needs is existence, which really relates to physical and psychological survival.
 The next level is the need for relatedness, a sense of community and a good relationship with yourself.
 The least concrete, but still important, of Alderfer’s needs in the ERG model is growth, which really relates to self-development, fulfillment and the sense of achieving your potential.